The measurable Kesten theorem: Cycles in

 where the last inequality follows form Lemma \ref{l:returns}.
 Since the summand is convex as a function of $k$, the $k$ term is bounded above by

 and the entire sum is at most

 This gives $\ev M < 301$. \end{proof}

-A uniformly chosen path from $u$ to $v$ of length $n$ in a graph $G$ is called a {\bf simple random walk bridge}.
-Finally, we consider the limiting process of the random walk bridge in $\mathbb T_d$.
+Finally, we consider the limiting process of the random cycle starting at $o$ in $\T_d$.

-\begin{proposition}[The infinite bridge in $\T_d$] Let $(X^n_k,k=0\ldots n)$ be the simple random walk bridge of length $n$ from $o$ to $o$ in $\T_d$.
-Then as $n\to\infty$ the process $(X^n_k,k=0\ldots n)$ converges in distribution to a process $(X_k,k\ge 0)$ called the {\it infinite bridge}, a time-homogeneous Markov process with transition probabilities \eqref{e:inf bridge}. \end{proposition} \begin{proof} A straightforward compactness argument shows that there have to be subsequential limits.

-The bridge is a time-inhomogeneous Markov process.
-So it suffices to show that the ratios of $p^n_k(x,x_+)/p_n(x,x_-)$ converge, (where $x_+,x_-$ denotes the child or the parent of $x$, respectively) as any probability of the form
+\begin{proposition}[The infinite cycle in $\T_d$] Let $(X^n_k,k=0\ldots n)$ be the random cycle of even length $n$ from $o$ to $o$ in $\T_d$.
+Then as $n\to\infty$ the process $(X^n_k,k=0\ldots n)$ converges in distribution to a process $(X_k,k\ge 0)$ called the {\it infinite cycle}, a time-homogeneous Markov process with transition probabilities \eqref{e:inf cycle}. \end{proposition} \begin{proof} The random cycle of length $n$ is a time-inhomogeneous Markov process.
+Let $p^n_k(x,y)$ be denote its transition probabilities from $x$ to $y$ at time $k$.
+It suffices to show that the ratios of $p^n_k(x,x_+)/p^n_k(x,x_-)$ converge, (where $x_+,x_-$ denotes a child or the parent of $x$, respectively) as any probability of the form

-can be expressed as an expression containing finitely many of these probabilities.
+can be written as an expression containing finitely many of these probabilities.
 With $p_n(x,y)$ denoting the simple random walk transition probabilities in $\T_d$, the standard path counting argument gives

-we now use Theorem 19.39 in \cite{woess2000random} which for $x$ fixed and $n\to\infty$ gives
+we now use Theorem 19.30 in \cite{woess2000random} which for $x$ fixed and $n\to\infty$ gives

 where $|x|$ is the graph distance of $x$ from $o$, to get